josephwoodward/git-hotspot/README.md

-# Git Hotspot
+# Git Hotspot Extension

-Git Hotspot is a git extension that you can use to identify which files in a git repository are modified the most.
+Git Hotspot is a git extension that identifies 'hot' files (tracked files in a git repository which are modified the most).

-For example:
+Why is this useful?
+For a few reasons:

+- When starting in a new codebase, I often find it helpful to start by reviewing files which are edited most often
+- Files that get a large amount of churn are often good candidates to refactor as it often means it's doing too much.
+This is especially true in languages that favor one type or class per file.

+### Usage

 ```
 $ git clone https://github.com/grafana/tempo.git